ubiquitous-o/3d-volmetricvideo-for-ar/README.md

 ### Instaration
 **This part is about on this Unity project.**
 1. Import your depth images obtained by above process to `Assets/Resource/yourdir/Depth`.
-And your RGB images to `Assets/Resources/yourdir/RGB`.
+Also import your RGB images to `Assets/Resources/yourdir/RGB`.

-2. You should check *Read/Write Enabled* in inspector of all of your imamge imported.
+2. You should check *Read/Write Enabled* in inspector of all of your image imported.
 ![fig1](src/fig1.png)

 3. At PngSeqAnimater of `Canvas/RGB` and `Canvas/Depth` in the Hierarchy, you should change the parameters.